Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 108:
 - By Sharkcrome.
-- Reference to chain chomp from the Mario games.
+- Like the original, it references the Chain Chomp from the Mario universe.

 ship 109:
 - By KevgenGD.